Independent sprinkler system inspections

 Systems CANNOT be inspected by:

-• System installer
+• the system's installer

-• Service and maintenance provider
+• the service and maintenance provider

-• Insurance companies for their commercial and underwriting purposes
+• insurance companies for their commercial and underwriting purposes

 A comprehensive and truly independent inspection service

-The Fire Protection Association prides itself on being an independent body within the fire protection market and can offer inspection services in accordance with best practice guidelines.
+The Fire Protection Association prides itself on being an independent body within the fire protection market, and can offer inspection services in accordance with best practice guidelines.

 Highly trained personnel with professional qualifications and years of experience

 An assessment of whether the system coverage is adequate

 A visual inspection of the age and condition of the system